gavinlyonsrepo/Display_Lib_RPI/README.md

 sudo bin/test
 ```

-6. There are six examples files to try out.
+2. There are six examples files to try out.
 To decide which one the makefile builds simply edit "SRC" variable at top of the makefile in examples folder.
 in the "User SRC directory Option Section".
 Pick an example "SRC" directory path and ONE ONLY.
-Comment out the rest and repeat step 5.
+Comment out the rest and repeat 1.

 Hardware